Franklin-Osede/devlab/js/30-saga/README.md

 # 30 - Saga/Transactional Workflow

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un patrón saga para ejecutar pasos con rollback automático si falla.
+Implement a saga pattern to execute steps with automatic rollback if it fails.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 25-30 minutos
+- First time: 25-30 minutes
-- Con práctica: 10-15 minutos
+- With practice: 10-15 minutes
-- En entrevista: 7-10 minutos
+- In interview: 7-10 minutes